tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 When I got to the bottom I was extremely confused.
 There was nothing other than a large empty room.
 Unused space?
 Why?
 I walked forward through a series of interconnected empty rooms.
 Where was this second factory?
 This made no sense.
 I felt like I could get lost down here.
 I had already made my way down two other sets of stairs.

 Finally something.
-Large steel double doors with a sign above "Genetics & Bio-Devolpment".
+Large steel double doors with a sign above "Genetics & Bio-Development".
 There were filing cabinets in this room.
 I tried a few of them but they were all locked.
-Suddenly I heard the steel doors open.
+Suddenly I heard the doors open.
 I ducked, looking out from behind a potted plant.
 It was the men in the suits with the containers.
 What I heard next was chilling.

 "NO!
 PLEASE NO!"
 A loud terrified yell came from the other room.
 The men who were en-route to an elevator across the room turned and looked where they had just come from.
-Suddenly I saw the most grotesque looking man I had ever seen dash from the doors.
+Suddenly I saw the most grotesque looking man I had ever seen dash out from the lab.
 His skin was the texture and color of a dried cranberry and his eyes were completely white.

 An alarm sounded.
 Armed men ran out into the room.
 The humanoid figure shrieked like a wyvern, the sound inhuman.
 Suddenly his flesh started to rip and expand.
 The whites of his eye became black and scales grew instantaneously from his back and on his chest.